-Group sales volume: 30%
+- Group sales volume: 30%

-Group EBIT: 30% Group cash flow: 30% Sustainability: 10%
+- Group EBIT: 30%

+- Group cash flow: 30%

+- Sustainability: 10%

-Those performance criteria have been chosen because they reflect the business strategy of profitable growth.
-The weighting of the criteria are balanced so that top line, bottom line and cash performance are equally weighted.
+Those performance criteria have been chosen because they reflect the business strategy of profitable growth and they encompass the commitment to sustainability matters.
+The weightings of the financial criteria are balanced so that top line, bottom line and cash performance are equally weighted.
+The sustainability metric is based on the sourcing of sustainable cocoa.